 Credit risk is the risk of loss associated with counterparty's inability to fulfill its payment obligations.
-As at May 31, 2021, the Company had \$3,842 (November 30, 2020 - \$8,664) receivable from government authorities in Canada and an arm's length vendor party.
+As at November 30, 2021, the Company had \$14,213 (2020 - \$8,664) receivable from government authorities in Canada.
 The Company believes it has no significant credit risk.